devnich/python-programming/README.md

 #### Split-Apply-Combine

-By \"group by\" we are referring to a process involving one or more of the following steps:
+By "group by" we are referring to a process involving one or more of the following steps:

 1. Splitting the data into groups based on some criteria
 2. Applying a function to each group independently